 The stalls of this Winter’s Hyper Japan settled in with the intention of impressing people with the quirky matchlessness that is the Japanese culture and impress it did.
 Admiring the hand-made artworks in the Miyabi section is best done after sipping through both Sake and ramen broth.
 The ever-popular Eat Japan graced London’s largest Japanese convention with lip-smacking ramen and endless hot and cold snacks.

-After checking out the many stalls covered in colourful wigs, beautiful kanji artwork and even something as simple and popular as anime action figures, it became evident how hard it is to pick what is best about a small section of Japanese beauty.
-After bothering many businesses, a few were picked to share with the world, exploring the background and reasons for the birth of each individuals art.
+After checking out the many stalls covered in colourful wigs, beautiful kanji artwork, and even something as simple and popular as anime action figures, it became evident how hard it is to pick what is best about a small section of Japanese beauty.
+After bothering many businesses, a few were picked to share with the world, exploring the background and reasons for the birth of each individual’s art.

 1. Takayo Ando, Kanji Brushwork Paintings

-Ando travelled to London specifically for the Hyper Japan convention and spoke little English, yet radiated the warmth she expresses through her paintings.
+Ando traveled to London specifically for the Hyper Japan convention and spoke little English, yet radiated the warmth she expresses through her paintings.
 Her daughter spoke about how different her mother’s Kanji brushwork was different to most.
 “It’s not only straight lines, it’s more artistic.
 Her shading of the ink is different and she draws pictures with the letters.
 It looks like it has come to life.”

 Calligraphy has always been an important part of the Japanese classroom, and Ando, from a young age, decided she loved the soothing form and stuck with it all these years.
 It can’t be forgotten that many believe that having Kanji paintings in the house brings warmth.
 Ando said, “These symbols are good to have in the house because the style of the painting expresses and moves using those simple words.”